tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	`YourDatasetSplit` can be:

    + `COCODetection`, if your data is already in COCO format.
-In this case, you need to modify `COCODetection` to change the class names and the id mapping.
+In this case, you need to modify `dataset/coco.py` to change the class names and the id mapping.

    + Your own class, if your data is not in COCO format.
 		 You need to write a subclass of `DatasetSplit`, similar to `COCODetection`.